-Nearly all mills will have large scale storage facilities on site for their grain to ensure continuity of supply for running.
-It is not unusual to have a month or more of storage capacity on site.
+Nearly all mills will have large scale storage facilities for grain on their site to ensure continuity of supply for production.
+This buffer stock is stored in silos prior to transfer to the mill and it is not unusual to have a month or more of storage capacity.

-At point of intake it is first essential to verify the grade of wheat and its' quality data.
-Typically tests will be done to determine specific weight, moisture content, protein content, enzyme activity and impurity admixture.
-These tests are relatively quick to do, and are used to verify the product against a purchase contract.
-Claims may be made at this stage against the supplier if agreed specifications have not been met and a revised price negotiated.
-DNA testing or "electrophoresis" testing can be used to determine specific varieties or levels of contamination by other varieties if necessary, but this is a time consuming and expensive exercise and is not normal practice.
+Tests will be done to determine specific weight, moisture content, protein content and enzyme activity.
+These tests are relatively quick to do, and are used to verify the wheat against a purchase contract.
+Claims may be made at this stage against the supplier if agreed specifications have not been met and a revised price possibly negotiated.